 Step 1: Clear Out Any Debris That’s Accumulated on Your Winter Pool Cover

-Regardless of whether you have a normal pool cover or a winter pool cover, the first step is to remove the water, leaves, and debris accumulated on top of the cover.
-A submersible pool cover pump makes quick work of any surplus water that may have accumulated.
-If you don’t have a pool cover pump, you can use a conventional sump pump instead.
+Whether you’re using a regular above ground pool cover or a winter above ground pool cover, your first task is to get rid of the water, leaves, and debris that’s settled on the cover.
+Using a submersible above ground pool cover pump will help you efficiently remove any excess water that’s gathered.
+If you don’t own an above ground pool cover pump, a standard sump pump will do the trick.

 Step 2: Remove the Cover With the Help of Your Friend